 The first and important reason, why laptop batteries explode (or the smartphone ones) is some sort of fault with the battery.
 To understand what could be the fault, you need to understand how the Lithium (Li) Ion battery works.
 We won’t get into Physics here – rather will explore the topic in general detail.

-There are different types of batteries of which, the popular rechargeable ones are either Acid base or Lithium Ion batteries.
-You will find an Acid base battery in cars, vehicles, etc. They are heavy boxes with acid and electrodes in it.
-The Lithium Ion batteries are more compact and have one electrode and an anode with suspended electrons in form of liquid.
+There are different types of batteries of which, the popular rechargeable ones are either Acid-base or Lithium-Ion batteries.
+You will find an Acid-base battery in cars, vehicles, etc. They are heavy boxes with acid and electrodes in it.
+The Lithium-Ion batteries are more compact and have one electrode and an anode with suspended electrons in the form of liquid.

-An electrode is a plate representing source or propagator of negative (-ve) charge and the anode represents positive (+ve) charge.
+An electrode is a plate representing source or propagator of negative (-ve) charge and the anode represents a positive (+ve) charge.
 We all know that the electricity distribution system is built upon the fact that electrons move from –ve to +ve nodes.
 The positive nodes in almost all cases are the contact points where you plug in your gadgets.
-In case of laptops and smartphones, they are the only open points that can be seen when you remove the battery – generally copper or silver plated for a longer and better contact life.
-For information on Lithium batteries, please check out Wikipedia or similar website.
+In the case of laptops and smartphones, they are the only open points that can be seen when you remove the battery – generally copper or silver-plated for a longer and better contact life.
+For information on Lithium batteries, please check out Wikipedia or similar websites.

-Plenty of factors come into play here – overcharging, over discharging, unwanted carbon build up, etc. A Lithium battery though looks simple from outside, has built-in mechanisms to disconnect from device and adjacent cells in case of overcharging etc. A faulty laptop battery is one that would not provide such mechanisms to protect the cells from overcharging etc. This is just to give you an idea of why companies have recalled products in the past saying the batteries are defective.
+Plenty of factors come into play here – overcharging, over-discharging, unwanted carbon build-up, etc. A Lithium battery though looks simple from outside, has built-in mechanisms to disconnect from the device and adjacent cells in case of overcharging, etc. A faulty laptop battery is one that would not provide such mechanisms to protect the cells from overcharging etc. This is just to give you an idea of why companies have recalled products in the past saying the batteries are defective.
 They are missing one or more such precaution mechanisms.

 Among other reasons why a laptop battery can exploding are mishandling – probably you drop it somewhere and the alignment of electrode plus anode is disturbed.
 This, in turn, will change the alignment of electrons in the cells which may create overheating – a known factor that explodes batteries.